BZoennchen/Pages/docs/about.md

 For me, computer science is a door into a world of self-determination, creativity, imagination, beauty, and freedom; in short, a world open for play - to steal some words from the great actor and comedian [Robin Williams](https://en.wikipedia.org/wiki/Robin_Williams).

 In essence, teaching in the domain of computer science should be an invitation to this playful world.
-Since it is so useful today, we concluded that programming should be as important as one's secondary language.
+Since it is so useful today, we concluded that programming should be known to everyone.
 However, I firmly believe it can and must be more than useful, especially while learning it!
-This belief might be the reason why I enjoy thinking about inspiring and engaging teaching methods for computer science; to show others that it is more than just useful.